Italy threatens EU funding in migrant row - Journal du Cameroun

-Italy’s populist government warned it would pull the plug on European Union funding unless it agrees to take some of the 150 people stranded on an Italian coastguard ship Friday, sparking a fresh immigration row with the bloc.
+Italy’s populist government warned it would pull European Union funding unless it agrees to take some of the 150 people stranded on an Italian coastguard ship Friday, sparking a fresh immigration row with the bloc.

-The caustic exchange coincides with a high-level meeting of a dozen EU member states in Brussels on Friday, to discuss what officials said was the broader issue of the disembarkation of migrants rescued at sea.

 Dozens of people have been blocked at the Sicilian port of Catania on the Diciotti vessel since Monday night because the Italian government is refusing to allow them to disembark without commitments from the EU to take some of them in.

-Continuing the Italian government’s hard line with the EU, Deputy Prime Minister Luigi Di Maio suggested Rome could try to leverage its contributions in the bitter struggle over migration.
+“The European Union has decided to turn its back on Italy once again,” Deputy Prime Minister Luigi Di Maio wrote on his Facebook page, adding that his country had no choice but to “take a compensatory measure in a unilateral way… we are ready to reduce the funds that we give to the European Union”.

+“They want the 20 billion euros ($23 billion) paid by Italian citizens?
+Then let them demonstrate that they deserve it and that they are taking charge of a problem that we can no longer face alone.
+The borders of Italy are the borders of Europe,” he added.

-“If they decide nothing regarding the Diciotti and the redistribution of the migrants, I and the whole Five Star Movement (his party) will no longer be prepared to give 20 billion euros ($23 billion) to the European Union every year.”
+Di Maio had earlier warned that “if they decide nothing regarding the Diciotti and the redistribution of the migrants, I and the whole Five Star Movement (his party) will no longer be prepared to give 20 billion euros to the European Union every year.”

 Migration is a hot-button issue in Italy, where hundreds of thousands of people have arrived since 2013 fleeing war, persecution and poverty in the Middle East, Africa and Asia.